 The Iguazu Falls are one of the most incredible sights in South America and Argentina has the lion’s share.
 The location of the falls means that it borders Brazil, Paraguay and Argentina.
 The Brazilian side is Foz do Iguacu and it is essentially a corner of the falls with a viewing platform, but each side thinks their view is the best.

 On the Argentinian side, there is also a cool YHA hostel with a swimming pool that does BBQs so we stayed there in Puerto Iguazu.
 That night we made friends with a guy called Andy and two Americans, Shelley and her husband Eric.
 The couple drove us to the park the next day.
-We will meet Andy again in Buenos Aires.

 The park has a tiered pricing system so ‘foreigners’ i.e. Americans and Europeans pay the highest price, other nationalities a middle price and friendly neighbours and Argentines the lowest price.
 It is not the only South American tourist attraction that does this.